Frustrated when your child refuses to eat what you made for dinner? Learn how to avoid power struggles and get your kids

 I got all three kids to eat couscous with roasted vegetables, all without a fight.
 How?
 I had them cook the meal with me.

-One was the “main chef” who chopped and poured, while his twin brother was the “fetcher” and would grab the ingredients from the refrigerator and wash them as needed.
+One was the “main chef” who chopped and poured.
+His twin brother was the “fetcher” and would grab the ingredients from the refrigerator and wash them as needed.
 Meanwhile, their older brother set the table, complete with napkins and water cups.

 A meal that might have been met with resistance was suddenly a feast eaten with gusto.

-Besides cooking, your child can also participate through shopping at the farmers’ market, planting vegetables in the garden, or even helping you plan meals for the week.
-Even my pickiest child will eat just about anything he himself suggested we cook.
+Your child can also participate by shopping at the farmers’ market, planting vegetables, or helping you plan meals for the week.

 What to do if your child still refuses to eat

 As we all know, there isn’t a magic wand we wave that morphs kids into willing eaters overnight.
 Instead, the tips above are ongoing habits we do over time that eventually sets the stage for eating a variety of food.

-In the meantime, what do you do when you’re still in that standstill, where your child doesn’t want to eat the meal in front of her?
+In the meantime, what do you do when you’re in that standstill and your child doesn’t want to eat the meal in front of her?
 Take a look at these tips:

 - Don’t make a different meal.
-If your child refuses to eat the spaghetti you made and that everyone else is eating, then that’s her choice.
-In fact, making a separate meal just for her only confirms her suspicions and fears that she shouldn’t eat what everyone else is eating, and sets the stage for more of the same down the line.
+If your child refuses to eat the spaghetti that everyone else is eating, then that’s her choice.
+Making a separate meal just for her only confirms her theories that she shouldn’t eat what everyone else is eating, and sets the stage for more of the same.